Xak II: Rising of the Redmoon: Story

 In Xak, the protagonist Latok Kart fought and defeated the demon Zemu Badu.
 One of Badu's minions escaped, a black-robed man known only as Necromancer.
 Three years later, Necromancer is able to contact one of his allies from the demon world of Xexis: a fearsome demon called Zamu Gospel.
 Following a prophecy foretold by an ancient and extremely powerful sorcerer by the name of Amadok, the Necromancer and three other demons (referred to as Demonlords) are attempting to complete a dark ritual which will revive Zamu Gospel into the world of Xak.

 The player once again controls Latok, now nineteen years of age.
 A rumour about the whereabouts of Latok's father Dork has surfaced around the village of Banuwa.
 Latok and his faerie companion Pixie travel to the village to investigate, but soon run into Gospel's minions.

-Characters

-Latok is the only playable character in the game.
-The faerie Pixie accompanies him throughout the game and comments on Latok's actions.
-She is not controllable by the player, however.

-Notable non-player characters Latok and Pixie meet include: